FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Experiments

 \subsection{Depth Reconstruction Comparisons}

-Four evaluation regions, each covering approximately $0.06$ km$^{2}$, were chosen from WorldView-3 satellite acquisitions available through the 2019 IEEE GRSS Data Fusion Contest \cite{bosch2019semantic, le20192019}.
+Four evaluation regions, each covering approximately $0.06$ km$^{2}$, were chosen from WorldView-3 satellite acquisitions available through the 2019 IEEE GRSS Data Fusion Contest (JAX)~\cite{bosch2019semantic, le20192019}.
 Each region contains between 11 and 24 views, with between 2 and 5 images withheld for evaluation.
 A slight contrast adjustment was applied but no color correction or normalization was performed.
-An external bundle adjustment \cite{mari2021generic} method was used.
+An external bundle adjustment~\cite{mari2021generic} method was used.
 All images were rendered with the multispectral modal embedding.
 To measure the quality of constructed site representation, depth maps are generated and compared to LIDAR scans of the scene.
 The average error is measured with an exclusion mask applied for areas of water.

-In Figures \ref{fig:depthcomp1} and \ref{fig:depthcomp2}, we show a comparison between the generated depth from FusionRF trained with cross-resolution kernel $F_\Psi$ on panchromatic and multispectral data, and that of FusionRF trained with pansharpened data from PS-Dip \cite{10744593}.
+In Figures \ref{fig:depthcomp1} and \ref{fig:depthcomp2}, we show a comparison between the generated depth from FusionRF trained with cross-resolution kernel $F_\Psi$ on panchromatic and multispectral data, and that of FusionRF trained with pansharpened data from PSDip~\cite{10744593}.
 We show visually improved clarity in detailed regions, such as small trees and building edges.
 Additionally, we observe better performance in reconstructing the ground, with less noise and false objects present.
 Figure \ref{fig:sharppancomp} shows a visual comparison between depth reconstruction results for a sample scene.

 In Table \ref{tab:depthresults}, we show the Mean Absolute Error (MAE) calculated between the LIDAR scan and the generated depth from various ablations of FusionRF.
-Additionally, we include results from the most recent satellite reconstruction method from satellite images with an available codebase for reproduction and fair comparison, Sat-NeRF.
-We show that FusionRF is able to reduce reconstruction error by 17\% compared to Sat-NeRF, the performance of FusionRF increases when sparse kernel $F_{\Psi}$ is enabled, the inclusion of both $F_\Psi$ and input panchromatic images is necessary to perform intrinsic pansharpening, and the increase in performance provided by image and modal embeddings.
+Additionally, we include results from a baseline method, Sat-NeRF~\cite{mari2022sat}.
+We show that FusionRF is able to reduce reconstruction error by 17\% compared to Sat-NeRF, the performance of FusionRF increases when sparse cross-resolution kernel $F_{\Psi}$ is enabled, the inclusion of both $F_\Psi$ and input panchromatic images is necessary to perform intrinsic pansharpening, and the increase in performance provided by image and modal embeddings.
 Figures \ref{fig:depthcomp1} and \ref{fig:depthcomp2} visually show depth comparison results for sample scenes in each dataset.